StuPM/A24-Homage/readme.md

 - [ ] Finish burger bar
 - [ ] Add links in
 - [ ] Look for improvements in SASS

+A homage to the A24 film studio website, created with only CSS and HTML. built with only css and html, no javascript.

+Homage created on February 2023, [A24 Feb](https://web.archive.org/web/20230205011801/https://a24films.com/).

+## Live link

+My version can be viewed [HERE](https://jump-a24-homage.netlify.app/).

+## Features

+## Technology Stack

+- CSS SCSS
+- HTML

+## Authors

+Built and created by me, Stuart Paul McGee in the context of the 2023 full-time Software Engineering bootcamp run by [The Jump Digital School](https://www.thejump.tech/).